-Today, camping attracts travellers from all walks of life, even if everyone has a different idea of the perfect escape.
+Camping attracts travellers from all walks of life, even if everyone has a different idea of the perfect escape.
 Some see it as an opportunity to switch off completely and find a quiet spot in nature.
-For others the most important thing is to enjoy quality time with family and friends.
-It can be a fun way to keep accommodation costs to a minimum or a reason to splash out on the latest glamping experience.
+For others, the most important thing is to enjoy quality time with family and friends.
+A camping trip can be a fun way to keep accommodation costs to a minimum or a reason to splash out on the latest glamping experience.

-In Norway, there are around 800 campsites to choose from.
-Most sites can offer both a pitch for your tent or caravan and cabins of varying standard, so you can choose freely according to your wishes and budget.
+In Norway, there are around 1,000 campgrounds to choose from.
+Most sites offer a spot for your tent, caravan, or motorhome, as well as camping cabins of varying standard.

-Escape the crowds and stay on a campsite next to a fjord, by the sea or in the forest
+Escape the crowds and stay on a camping site next to a fjord, by the sea, or in the forest.

-If you’re heading to the fjords, camping often gives you the ideal starting point for excursions.
+If you’re heading to the fjords, camping can often be the ideal starting point for excursions.
 You can wake up next to the Geirangerfjord, or choose a campsite within easy reach of the fjords and glaciers by the Sognefjord.

-Further up north on the west coast, there are sheltered bays with white sandy beaches and turquoise water, surrounded by craggy mountain peaks and ... hang on a minute, in Norway?
+Further north you’ll find sheltered bays with white sand beaches and turquoise water, surrounded by craggy mountain peaks and ... hang on a minute, in Norway?
 Yes, really!
-Check out the camping possibilities in the Lofoten Islands, for example – you might be surprised.
+Try camping in Vesterålen – you might be surprised.

-In the eastern parts of the country, you have vast forest and mountain areas that work a treat for campers who are interested hiking, fishing and cycling.
+In the eastern parts of the country, you have vast forest and mountain areas that work a treat for campers who are interested in hiking, fishing, and cycling.

 For total freedom, nothing beats camping in the wild.

-Perhaps you are tempted by a holiday in the wild, but just not prepared to do without modern conveniences.
-Then “glamping", glamorous or luxury camping, might be just the ticket.
+Perhaps you are tempted by a holiday in the wild, but just not prepared to do without modern conveniences?
+Then “glamping” which stands for glamorous or luxury camping, might be just the ticket.
 Several places in Norway you can stay in large, beautifully furnished tents and sleep in an actual bed with bedclothes.
 Many of these places also offer local food and nature-based experiences.

-For a camping experience with hotel standard self-catering facilities, and if you are prepared to pay for it accordingly, look for five star campsite cabins.
-In some places you can expect your own flat screen TV, DVD player, sofa, kitchen and a private bathroom.
-Other places focus on architecture and design that blend in with the surrounding nature.
+For a camping experience with hotel standard self-catering facilities, look for five-star campsite cabins.
+In some places, you can expect your own flat screen TV, DVD player, sofa, kitchen, and a private bathroom.
+Other places focus on architecture and design that blends in with the surrounding nature.

-City camping is a great option if you are travelling on a budget and prefer to spend your money on shopping, sightseeing or a festival.
-It is not hard to find a good quality campsite within a few kilometres of the city centres.
+City camping is a great option if you are travelling on a budget and prefer to spend your money on shopping, sightseeing, or a festival.
+In that case, you’ll find quality campsites within a few kilometres of the city centres.
+Oslo have several.

 Many campsites have small cabins that can be booked in advance.
-Standards vary from small and simple to larger, well-equipped ones with a common room, separate bedrooms, kitchen, shower and toilet.
+Standards vary from small and simple to larger, well-equipped ones with common room, separate bedrooms, kitchen, shower, and toilet.

 * The cabin consists of one room and necessary furnishings.